Extracurricular activities that will improve your CV

 Volunteering at schools

-If working with young people is your goal – maybe as a social worker or teacher – gaining some experience working with children is essential.
+If working with young people is your goal, gaining some experience working with children is essential.

 Head to your local school (primary or secondary, depending on which is more appropriate for the age you want to work with) and ask if you can help out.
-This could be at after-school clubs, as a supervisor at an event, or even as a class assistant during PE lessons.
+This could be at after-school clubs, as a supervisor at an event, or perhaps as a class assistant during PE lessons.

 Working for charities and summer clubs

 If there's nothing available in local schools, some charities and community centres run clubs for children, particularly during summer.
 Get in touch with your local community centres, or check local community Facebook groups to see what's going on.

 You could also consider spending a few weeks at a US summer camp to gain work experience.
-Not only is this a fantastic summer job, but it's also a great way to become more confident working with children, while also getting away and seeing America.
+Not only is this a fantastic summer job, but it's also a great way to become more confident working with children.
 To get you started, we've got a comparison guide to help you find the right summer camp for you.